kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 In this chapter, you started learning about stack views and also learned about some of the new features in Auto Layout, such as layout anchors and layout guides.

-At this point, you've just scratched the surface.
+At this point, you've only scratched the surface.
 Keep up the momentum and proceed to the next chapter, where you'll continue to learn about stack views in depth.
-At the end of the next chapter, there will be some additional resources you can use to further your learning, but for now, all you have to do is turn to the next page!
+At the end of the next chapter, there will be some additional resources you can use to further your learning, but for now, all you have to do is turn the page!